 - Find out what Dorset has in common with both Sussex and the Champagne region of France, and why local vineyards are winning awards.

 - Sample some of the local wines and learn about their production from the local experts.

 From Milton Abbas we start by walking through the village with its thatched Georgian houses.
-Taking to the countryside we walk on tracks and paths to Dewlish then onwards to the winery for our tour & tasting.
+Taking to the countryside, we walk on tracks and paths to Dewlish then onwards to the winery for our tour and tasting.

 A slightly longer coach journey takes us inland to the highest village in Dorset.
 We walk from Ashmore across classic Dorset downland, finishing with a steady descent to the Melbury Vale Winery for a tasting and tour.

 Enjoy a final breakfast before making your way home.

 West Lulworth House

 Set just 200 yards from the sea, West Lulworth House has a highly coveted location just above the lake-still expanse of Lulworth Cove on Dorset’s iconic Jurassic Coast.
 Built in 1881 by the then Mayor of Weymouth, it has been perennially popular with walkers, twitchers and fossil hunters.
 As well as 22 delightful bedrooms, there’s a south facing garden and elevated terrace with cracking views, an outdoor heated pool and a pair of lovely lounges, perfect for a relaxing walking holiday exploring the Jurassic Coast.
 Step out the front door and on to the coast path.
 To the west lies Middle Beach and the picture perfect Durdle Door, with its massive rock arch and gently sloping beach.
 East lie the beaches of Mupe Bay and Arish Mell.
 But you’re here for the walking and what adventure you’ll have on the coast path or exploring the interior.
 Then there’s Lulworth Castle and the famous ruins of Corfe Castle standing guard over the Purbeck Hills to explore.